-TO THE MEMBERS OF THE CENTRAL FLORIDA EXPRESSWAY AUTHORITY Orlando, Florida
+TO THE MEMBERS OF THE CENTRAL FLORIDA EXPRESSWAY AUTHORITY ORLANDO, FLORIDA

-We have examined the compliance of the Central Florida Expressway Authority ("CFX") with the requirements of Section 218.415, Florida Statutes, during the fiscal year ended June 30, 2019.
-Management is responsible for CFX's compliance with those requirements.
+We have examined the compliance of the Central Florida Expressway Authority ("CFX") with the requirements of Section 218.415, Florida Statutes, during the fiscal year ended June 30, 2020.
+Manage-ment is responsible for CFX's compliance with those requirements.
 Our responsibility is to express an opinion on CFX's compliance based on our examination.